-Powered by Fastly, the web application firewall (WAF) service for Magento Commerce Cloud detects, logs, and blocks malicious request traffic before it can damage your sites or network.
+Powered by Fastly, the web application firewall (WAF) service for Adobe Commerce on cloud infrastructure detects, logs, and blocks malicious request traffic before it can damage your sites or network.
 The WAF service is available on production environments only.

 The WAF service provides the following benefits:

-- PCI compliance—WAF enablement ensures that Magento Commerce storefronts in Production environments meet PCI DSS 6.6 security requirements.
+- PCI compliance—WAF enablement ensures that Adobe Commerce storefronts in Production environments meet PCI DSS 6.6 security requirements.

-- WAF onboarding and enablement—Magento deploys and enables the default WAF policy in your Production environment within 2 to 3 weeks after provisioning is final.
+- WAF onboarding and enablement—Adobe deploys and enables the default WAF policy in your Production environment within 2 to 3 weeks after provisioning is final.

 - Operations and maintenance support—

-- Magento and Fastly set up and manage your logs and alerts for the WAF service.
+- Adobe and Fastly set up and manage your logs and alerts for the WAF service.

-- Magento triages customer support tickets related to WAF service issues that block legitimate traffic as Priority 1 issues.
+- Adobe triages customer support tickets related to WAF service issues that block legitimate traffic as Priority 1 issues.

 - Automated upgrades to the WAF service version ensure immediate coverage for new or evolving exploits.
 See WAF maintenance and upgrades.

-For additional information about maintaining PCI compliance for your stores, see Magento Approach to PCI compliance.
+For additional information about maintaining PCI compliance for your stores, see Magento’s Approach to PCI compliance.

 Enabling the WAF

-Before you can use the WAF service, all external traffic to your Magento Commerce Cloud project must route through the Fastly service.
+Before you can use the WAF service, all external traffic to your Adobe Commerce on cloud infrastructure project must route through the Fastly service.
 See Set up Fastly.

 How it works